nab4nabeel/CodePractice/README.md

 # CodingPractice
- Data to be stored on Github
+ All the coding practice data to be stored on Github